tcosmo/tcosmo.github.io/_posts/2018-01-18-diff-primes.md

 ---
 layout: post
-title:  "From Differentiating Primes to Infinite State Space Cellular Automaton"
+title:  "From Differentiating Primes to Infinite State Space Cellular Automata"
 excerpt: "What happens if you iterate the discrete differenciation operator to the sequence of primes numbers ?"
 visible: 1
 date: jeu. janv.
 18 16:13:46 CET 2018